Core Spreads three ways: Forex, CFDs, Spread Betting.

 1) Platforms and apps

-Core Spreads also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See Core Spreads's platforms
+Core Spreads also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See Core Spreads's platforms Your capital is at risk.

 2) Executing Trades